gbaldessari/learning-code/README.md

 # Code
-These are my programming projects
+These are my (mini) programming projects